 A new change to the rules?

-Recently, a number of news reports along with Whatsapp messages have been going around regarding a new "internal document" from the Hong Kong Police department which noted that the deduction of 3 km/h was to be increased to 5 km/h for speeds recorded using laser guns.
+Recently, a number of news reports along with Whatsapp messages have been going around regarding a new "internal document" from the Hong Kong police which noted that the deduction of 3 km/h was to be increased to 5 km/h for speeds recorded using laser guns.

 If this is true, it would mean more leniency when it comes to speeding and could have an impact on the overall number of speeders out there.
 On the other hand, the increase of 2 km/h is fairly minimal, especially at high speeds so we doubt that this will have much of an impact on serious offences.